hoangnamtrinh/Grocer-Free/README.md

 ## Inspiration
 Our first spark of inspiration came from seeing a post on r/australia about someone complaining that their grocery cost is ‘skyrocketing’ despite buying the same products [link](https://www.reddit.com/r/australia/comments/slqiny/my_grocery_bill_is_skyrocketting_despite_buying/).
 Further research reveals that prices for products in supermarket chains like Woolworths and Aldi have indeed increased recently.
 The main reasons for this phenomenon are the increased cost to maintain supply chains because of the pandemic and decreased local supply of many products.
 Hence, we created Grocer-free, a solution for Australians to save as much money as possible in the face of not only inflation but also deliberate price increases from supermarket chains.
 ## What it does
-Recommending the cheapest grocery products and which supermarket chains to buy them
+After scraping the necessary data from supermarket chains like Woolworths, Coles or Aldi, the app would recommend the cheapest grocery products and which supermarket chains to buy them, which users can follow.
 ## How we built it
 At first, we scraped products data from three websites Aldi, Woolworths and Coles.
 Then, we cleaned those data in R. Then we used the data to build the APIs.
 And after getting the APIs, we used ReactJS to implement those APIs and design the front-end.
 ## Challenges we ran into